 1. Shalom Tattoo

-The word shalom in Hebrew means ‘peace.’
+The word shalom in traditional Hebrew means ‘peace.’
 It was traditionally used as a salutation by Jewish people.
 A shalom tattoo carries with it the implication of completeness, wholeness, tranquillity, or permanence.

 2. Hamsa Tattoo